JNPauli/Banter/open_lab_notebook/Documentation.md

 I continued with calculating the z-map time series.
 At first, I did this for session two alone.
 Then I had the idea, that I can just include the calculation in the main loop of section 5.0.
 I did this, and compared the results of 26 z-map contrasts for session 2.
 What I mean by this is that I checked if the plotted contrasts for session 2, when calculating the z-maps on its own, and when including it in a fancy loop are the same.
 They are indeed equal, meaning the loop I wrote is correct and works.

 Also, I compared the voxel based activity pattern of all three z-maps to the one from session one.
 The pattern is very similiar meaning its also similiar to the pattern usually found in literature.

+## 05.01.2023
+I started with a new notebook for the SVM.
+Within this notebook I loaded the masks and tried to extract the time-series out of the z-maps.
+However, this did not work, because the "Mask affine is different from image affine".
+Currently looking for a solution to fix this.